mletras89/QDMI/docs/rationale.md

 As depicted in the schematic above, the components of QDMI communicate through three different interfaces, namely:

-- the session interface,
+- the \ref session.h "session interface",
-- the control interface, and
+- the \ref client/control.h "control interface", and
-- the query interface.
+- the \ref client/query.h "query interface".

 However, those interfaces do not map directly to the components of QDMI.
 Instead, the session interface is exclusively used for the communication between the client and the driver.
 The client